NPFH EVENTS

 Facebook Event

 The killing of Daunte Wright, George Floyd and Breonna Taylor galvanized White people to become “conscious partners” with our Black sisters and brothers to end racism.
 Crucial to this new understanding and awareness is the formation of genuine, open, truthful relationships between Black and White community members.
-You are invited to take part in a “Facing Our Racism: Becoming Conscious Partners” workshop which analyzes the systemic, institutional, policy, and power-driven persecution and discrimination against Black Americans since the very beginning of slavery.
 The anniversary of George Floyd's death reminds us that the work to combat racism is far from over.

 Recommended Pre-Viewing: